1987–88 Vancouver Canucks season

 The 1987–88 Vancouver Canucks season was the team's 18th in the National Hockey League (NHL).
+The Canucks missed the playoffs for the second season in a row.

 Offseason

 Regular season

 The Canucks had a very disappointing season, they were not capable of winning 3 games in a row during the season.
-However after the season they were able to draft future captain Trevor Linden.
+However, after the season they were able to draft future captain Trevor Linden.